google/gson/Troubleshooting.md

 **Reason:**

 - The name you have specified with a [`@SerializedName`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/annotations/SerializedName.html) annotation for a field collides with the name of another field
-- The [`FieldNamingStrategy`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/FieldNamingStrategy.html) you have specified produces conflicting field names
+- Or, the [`FieldNamingStrategy`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/FieldNamingStrategy.html) you have specified produces conflicting field names
-- A field of your class has the same name as the field of a superclass
+- Or, a field of your class has the same name as the field of a superclass
+- Or, you are using an obfuscation tool such as ProGuard or R8 and it has renamed the fields; in that case see [this troubleshooting point](#android-app-random-names)

 Gson prevents multiple fields with the same name because during deserialization it would be ambiguous for which field the JSON data should be deserialized.
 For serialization it would cause the same field to appear multiple times in JSON.
 While the JSON specification permits this, it is likely that the application parsing the JSON data will not handle it correctly.

 **Solution:** First identify the fields with conflicting names based on the exception message.
 Then decide if you want to rename one of them using the [`@SerializedName`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/annotations/SerializedName.html) annotation, or if you want to [exclude](UserGuide.md#excluding-fields-from-serialization-and-deserialization) one of them.
-When excluding one of the fields you have to include it for both serialization and deserialization (even if your application only performs one of these actions) because the duplicate field check cannot differentiate between these actions.
+When excluding one of the fields you have to apply the exclusion for both serialization and deserialization (even if your application only performs one of these actions) because the duplicate field check cannot differentiate between these actions.

 ## <a id="java-lang-class-unsupported"></a> `UnsupportedOperationException` when serializing or deserializing `java.lang.Class`